The bFan®

 This is especially common in people with type 1 diabetes and in people with type 2 diabetes who use insulin or sulfonylureas.
 Research in diabetes care has shown that a large share of hypoglycemia happens during the night.
 In older trial data, about 43% of all hypoglycemic episodes and 55% of severe episodes happened overnight in type 1 diabetes.
 A lot of severe nighttime lows were not noticed while the person was asleep.

 That last point matters.
-If you wake up sweaty, low blood sugar should be on the list.
+If you wake up sweating, low blood sugar should be on the list.
 If you do not wake up sweaty, low blood sugar still cannot be ruled out.

 A quick snapshot of the evidence helps put the pattern into context.